CSenkpiel/Inve2st/docs/source/data_and_data_base.rst

 Data Power-to-Gas
 ------------------------------

-All required Data is located in the inputs folder.
+All required Data is located in the "inputs" folder.